UsernameIsAlreadyTakenForReal/D.R.E.E.N.A./README.md

 A myoelectric robot hand, initially designed to be a prosthesis.
 Each finger is individually operated by a SG-90 servomotor.
 Wrist is not rotating.

 This is my bachelor's degree project.
-As with all projects, it turned out way worse than I had expected; these kinds of projects require multiple iterations to get right, especially if you don't have experience with designing 3D objects that can be actually used.
+As with all projects, it turned out way worse than I had expected; these kinds of projects require multiple iterations to get right, especially if you don't have experience with designing 3D objects that can actually be used.
 I only had one shot.
 Thanks, Eminem.
 I like how GitKraken looks, so I made a repo as well.

 # If, for any reason, you want to get this working too...
 which you shouldn't, since it requires a lot of stuff and there are easier projects to set up out there that work way, way better, here are some guides:

 ## *Pre- stuff that you need:*
 - Blender or convertor for .blend files if you want to change the 3D models;
 - A 3D printer.
-Project was printed with Ender 3 Pro, via software Ultimaker Cura 4.8.0, with PLA 1.75mm grey material, with 0.16mm step
+Project was printed with Ender 3 Pro, via software Ultimaker Cura 4.8.0, with PLA 1.75mm grey material, with 0.16mm step;
 - Arduino IDE, really.
-Project was created with Visual Studio 2019 and vMicro
+Project was created with Visual Studio 2019 and vMicro;
 - .blend files go big or go home.
 Need LFS: https://git-lfs.github.com/

 ## *For printing:*
 For simpletons, each .STL file has to be printed ONCE.
-The rest of this section is me licking my own arse.
 The palm is made up of three segments: the knuckles, the back of the hand and the knuckles.
 Thumb is one single object.
 Fingers are made up of two segments: proximal and distal.
 Distal has two segments, a _Body and a _Guard.

 1. Fingers:
    1. Index finger and Middle finger have the same Proximal model (the longest one);